ztyawc/CloudPaste/README_EN.md

 3. Configure B2 cross-origin; B2 cross-origin configuration is more complex, take note
    ![B2cors](./images/B2/B2-3.png)
 4. You can try options 1 or 2 first, go to the upload page and see if you can upload.
 If F12 console shows cross-origin errors, use option 3.
 For a permanent solution, use option 3 directly.

    ![B21](./images/B2/B2-4.png)

 Regarding option 3 configuration, since the panel cannot configure it, you need to configure manually by [downloading B2 CLI](https://www.backblaze.com/docs/cloud-storage-command-line-tools) tool.
-For details, please refer to: "https://docs.cloudreve.org/use/policy/s3#backblaze-b2 ".
+For more details, refer to: "https://docs.cloudreve.org/use/policy/s3#backblaze-b2".

 After downloading, in the corresponding download directory CMD, enter the following commands: